 If you know the identity of the bully and their behaviour is causing you alarm or distress, keep a copy of the messages or threats and make a complaint to the police.
 You are being harassed and harassment is illegal.

-Even if you don’t know who the bully is – or suspect who it is but have no proof – you should any cyber-bullying or abuse to the relevant social media site.
+Even if you don’t know who the bully is – or suspect who it is but have no proof – you should report any cyberbullying or abuse to the relevant social media site.

 Advice and support